 Previous year's results have shown that there are very rapid nitrate concentration changes in the Neuse River in the upper, middle and lower basin.
-During the last year the ENSO was in a warm phase and building into a Super El Nino, and the NAO climate oscillation fell into a negative phase.
-The nitrogen flux in the Neuse River Basin was high and increasing at the end of the year.
-The last "Super El Nino" was in 1998, before the start of the RiverNet program.
-That year there were extensive fish kills in the lower Neuse.
-It is likely that there will be water quality problems this summer in the Neuse River Estuary unless a storm event (hurricane) hits North Carolina, given these winter flux conditions.
-It is also to compare similar climate oscillation conditions to evaluate the health of the Neuse River Watershed.
-Similar flux results are also seen in the Cape Fear Watershed.
+During the last year the ENSO was in a cold phase and nitrogen fluxes were reduced in the Neuse river Basin, except during Hurricane Matthew.
+The nitrogen flux in the Neuse River Basin was low but spiked in October during the hurricane event.
+The hurricane nitrate flux spike was more pronounced in the Black River near Tomahawk in the Cape Fear River Basin.
+It is likely that there will not be water quality problems this summer in the Neuse River Estuary given these winter flux conditions unless another storm event (hurricane) hits North Carolina,.
+We have also completed the initial phase of developing a low cost monitoring program for farmers to monitor their individual watersheds.
+We have used conductivity records in Stockinghead watershed in the Cape Fear River Basin and gotten excellent results for nitrate and chloride proxy concentrations.
+These results suggest "critical buffers" are important to watershed water quality remediation efforts.